MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

     with CorpusContext('pg_tutorial') as c:
         c.enrich_speakers_from_csv(speaker_enrichment_path)

+Note that the CSV file could have an arbitrary name and location, in general.
+The command above assumes the name and location for the tutorial corpus.

 Once enrichment is complete, we can then query information and extract information about these characteristics of speakers.

 .. note::